SamD2021/CCDC_Practice_Infrastructure/OperatingSystem-Services/Platform-Linux/OpenVAS/README.md

     Navigate to `Scans > Reports` on the left side menu.
 Wait while the scan runs.
 The percentage on the task will update as the scan progresses.
     <img  src="Images/WebReports.png">

-    Once the scan finishes, navigate to `Scans > Vulnerabilities` on the left side The scans can take a while depending on what configuration you chose.
+    Once the scan finishes, navigate to `Scans > Vulnerabilities` on the left side.
+The scans can take a while depending on what configuration you chose.
 Scanning many IPs at once will take a while.
 All of the vulnerabilities found will be listed here in order of severity.
     <img  src="Images/WebVulnerabilities.png">

     By clicking on a vulnerability you can see a description.
 It will you show you a summary, score, insight, detection method, impact, and solution for each vulnerability.
 Additionally, it will give you links to the vulnerability disclosure which you can use to see methods of exploiting the vulnerability.